DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-11-26-Understanding-basic-concepts-in-Java-multithreading.md

     Usually, there would be some state associated with the process that is shared among all the threads and in turn each thread would have some state private to itself.
 The globally shared state amongst the threads of a process is visible and accessible to all the threads, and special attention needs to be paid when any thread tries to read or write to this global shared state.

---> Processes do not share any resources amongst themselves whereas threads of a process can share the resources allocated to that particular process, including memory address space.
+--> Processes do not share any resources among themselves whereas threads of a process can share the resources allocated to that particular process, including memory address space.

 <br>